 East Street Market is located in South London – London Borough of Southwark to be exact.
-The summer of 2014 saw me spending some time in London with friends.
-Being British, I never tended to be a tourist in my own country – I decided to start to rectify that a little this time round and started out with a visit to East Street.
+Being British, I never tend to be a tourist in my own country but when visiting, I have decided to start to rectify this a little and thought a visit to the less touristy London Market’s was in order – in particular a visit to East Street Market in London.

-Apparently there’s always been a market of some sort in this area since the 16th Century.
-Farmers used to bring their livestock to Walworth Common and sell them on.
+Apparently there’s always been a market of some sort in East Street since the 16th Century.
+Farmers used to bring their livestock to Walworth Common to sell them on.
 Nowadays you can buy anything from lingerie to fresh fruit, wigs and clothes.

-The day I went, the heavens decided to open up on me (I hadn’t been lucky with the weather this visit to London).
+The day I went to East Street Market in London, the heavens decided to open up on me (I hadn’t been lucky with the weather this visit to London).
 A raincoat was needed!
 I hunted down a great one, all for the grand total of…8 quid! (£8.00).

 East Street Market is open every day except Monday’s – from 8am to 5pm, Saturday’s 8am to 6:30pm and Sunday’s 8am to 2pm.
 It’s a busy, eclectic place with people shopping for all sorts of reasons – and don’t forget the shops and cafe’s along the edge of the road too.

-For a real taste of London life, I would suggest seeking out places like East Street Market – you won’t find many tourists there!
+For a real taste of London life, I would suggest seeking out places like East Street Market – you won’t find many tourists there – it’s a real slice of London life.

 Tube line: Elephant and Castle